suriyadeepan/suriyadeepan.github.io/pages/proposals/vhred/ncm-adv.md

 subtitle: Outline of Implementation of VHRED and Improvements
 ---

+## Objective

+Chatbots are becoming increasing popular.
+More and more social media and IM platforms are starting to provide bot APIs to developers for building and hosting chatbots.
+Most of the existing bots are closed-domain rule-based systems and are severely restricted to a predefined set of responses.
+Although some of the projects like Google's Allo, which are built on generative models, and provide interesting responses, are not open to public, for experimentation.
+The objective of this project, is **to build an open-domain generative dialogue system based on VHRED**, which is well-documented and available to public for experimentation.

+## Introduction

 I have been fascinated with the [sequence to sequence](https://arxiv.org/abs/1406.1078) models and their applications.
 Despite the architectural limitations, seq2seq performs surprisingly well in sequence to sequence mapping tasks like Machine Translation.
 Perhaps the most fascinating application of seq2seq, is Generative Conversational Modeling.
 Introduced in [A Neural Conversational Model](https://arxiv.org/abs/1506.05869), conversational models or virtual agents or chatbots, which are strictly data-driven, have produced some interesting responses.

 **Human:** *what is the purpose of life ?*